khevavasam/Flightgame_project/README.md

 ## Overview

 Simple flight game made with **Python** and **MariaDB**.
-Players receive quests to fly to specific airports and must plan the most environmentally friendly route (least fuel consumption).
+Players receive quests to fly to specific airports and must plan the most eco-friendly route (least fuel consumption).

 ## Project Structure